 paint() function might look like in this scenario.

 And that should do the trick.
 At least, if we were only interested in drawing edges as straight lines.
 However, what if we want to draw parallel edges, that is, multiple edges between the same pair of nodes?
 In this case, if we would just use straight lines, then the edges would overlap, and we would actually not be able to see that multiple edges exist between our nodes.
 In this case, it is better to draw edges as curved lines, and to change the strength of the curve for each additional edge that we add to a given pair of nodes.
-The remained of this post will be about how we can do this, and what challenges we will face.
+The remainder of this post will be about how we can do this, and what challenges we will face.

 Drawing parallel edges